 3.3 Follow the wizard steps till finish.

-Quickbooks is not aware of any VAT before the conversion period.
-This is why you have to follow the following guide for the first time to finalize enable VAT.
+QuickBooks is not aware of any VAT before the conversion period.
+This is why you have to take up the following guide for the first time to finalize and enable VAT.

 Step 4: Verify the conversion